-The IPO is the United Kingdom’s principal authority on intellectual property (IP) with responsibility for patents, trademarks, designs and leading on policy for all IP including copyright.
-We are an Executive Agency of the Department of Business, Innovation and Skills (BIS).
-As part of BIS we are responsible for the role of IP rights in supporting and promoting innovation, helping to protect, define and reward creativity.
+The IPO is the United Kingdom’s principal government authority on intellectual property (IP) with responsibility for patents, trademarks, designs and copyright.
+We are an Executive Agency of the Department for Science, Innovation and Technology (DSIT).
+As part of DSIT we are responsible for the role of IP rights in supporting and promoting innovation, helping to protect, define and reward creativity.

 Patent Examiners help companies to innovate and grow by granting high quality, valid patents.
 They scrutinise both the technical and legal aspects of a patent application, comparing the new invention against those found in patent databases, before considering whether or not to grant a patent.